 Unfortunately, the supplier’s predictions could end up hurting your brand.

 If they forecast conservatively (likely), but demand picks up (maybe even matching your original projection), it’ll be really tough to catch up on the fulfillment side of things.

 Plus, if the supplier revokes their discount, purchasing stock will become all that much more costly.
 This increase in price will certainly impact your brand — especially considering that buying inventory is already the “most expensive part” of your growth.

 Maybe you’ve never attempted demand forecasting, or you just want a fresh approach to the whole process.
 Either way, there are plenty of forecasting techniques you can choose from.

 The following are the best methods to forecast customer demand for new products.

 Using trend projection, retailers can anticipate patterns in demand and base their forecasts on these ebbs and flows.
-In other words, this method uses past sales trends to predict future demand.
+In other words, this method uses past sales metrics to predict future demand.

 While trend projection is pretty straightforward, you’ll still need to adjust your calculations for seasonality or other anomalies in demand.